 Master in Finance | Average salary

-Among specialized master’s programs, Masters in Finance graduates are among the highest paid.
-The latest Corporate Recruiters Survey by the Graduate Management Admission Council (GMAC) found the median starting salary for US MiF graduates to be $85k.
+Among specialized master’s programs, Masters in Finance graduates earn some of the highest salaries.
+The latest Corporate Recruiters Survey by the Graduate Management Admission Council (GMAC) found the median starting salary for US MiF graduates to be $80k.

 Within three years of graduating, this tends to increase quite quickly.
 HEC Paris graduates are the best paid, and can expect to earn around $149,750 annually.